 In the summer of 1977, when I was 23, I washed ashore to my parents’s house in Woodbridge, Connecticut after spending my first year out of college teaching in the Caribbean.
 I had a broken ankle, memories of a love affair that had gone very badly, no clue about how to earn a living and frequent visits from what Churchill, my second favorite depressive after Abraham Lincoln, famously called the “black dog.”
 During my first week in Woodbridge, I had some furious arguments with my stepfather.
 His dry cleaning business was failing, and he was as glum as I was about the universe.
 So he was understandably unable to welcome the sulking, semi-grown-up step-son sprawled on his living room couch.

-When I recovered enough to walk outside without help, I drove one afternoon to the unemployment office on Chapel Street in New Haven.
+When I had recovered enough to walk outside without help, I drove one afternoon to the unemployment office on Chapel Street in New Haven.
 I don’t remember why, but I had low blood sugar while standing in line.
 Recognizing the symptoms –sweat, weakness, a sense of hazy distance from the present moment– I popped a few Lifesavers in my mouth.
 Eventually, I mumbled, with great difficulty, enough coherent answers to explain my situation to a sleepy, bald clerk, who authorized me to receive a bi-weekly gift from the State.

 Feeling a little woozy when I got outside, I hobbled down some side streets but could not find my car.
 I had no more Lifesavers and began to panic.
 Somehow I found my way to a little hole-in-the wall coffee shop.
 Moving towards the counter, I looked through blurry eyes at a middle-aged waitress with white hair and shouted, “Orange juice please!
 I need orange juice please!”